Chart Color Schemes

 AreaSearch assessment of residential development activity positions Uraidla - Summertown among the top 25% of areas assessed nationwide

-The average expected construction cost value of new homes is $439,000, suggesting developers focus on the premium market with high-end developments.
-This financial year, $6.4 million in commercial development approvals have been recorded, reflecting the area's residential character.
-Compared to Greater Adelaide, Uraidla-Summertown shows around 75% of the construction activity per person while ranking among the 85th percentile nationally.
-Recent construction comprises 65.0% detached houses and 35.0% townhouses or apartments, marking a shift from existing housing patterns (currently 92.0% houses), likely due to diminishing developable land availability and evolving lifestyle preferences.
+The average construction value is $439,000, indicating a focus on premium developments.
+In FY2025/26, commercial development approvals totalled $6.4 million.
+Compared to Greater Adelaide, Uraidla-Summertown has about 75% of the construction activity per person and ranks in the 85th percentile nationally.
+Recent construction comprises 65.0% detached houses and 35.0% townhouses or apartments.

-With around 111 people per dwelling approval, Uraidla-Summertown exhibits characteristics of a growth area.
-By 2041, the area is projected to grow by approximately 1,117 residents.
-At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting population growth beyond current projections.
+This shift from the current 92.0% houses suggests decreasing developable land availability and changing lifestyle preferences.
+With approximately 111 people per dwelling approval, Uraidla-Summertown exhibits growth area characteristics.
+By 2041, it is projected to grow by 1,117 residents.
+At current development rates, new housing supply should meet demand, creating favorable conditions for buyers and potentially supporting population growth beyond projections.

 Frequently Asked Questions - Development